sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/02 - Meanwhile.md

 "*Well let's be honest with ourselves here, that hat kid won't fall for our traps a second time.
 Perhaps if we find the evil little girl we can put her into service.
 But the kid's leaving, and we have this stranger as a replacement.
 I think either way, we have a new towel boy.
 We just need to lure them to the forest.*"

+"How're you gonna do that?"

+Snatcher's grin widened, and his glow brightened. "*Correction - how are* you *going to do that?*"